mhkeller/plot/README.md

 ## A note on `undefined` variables

-Because the chart plotting function only gets executed in the browser context, it will reference global variables that don't exist in your node context.
-In the examples above, your linter may flag `Plotly` and `Plot` (from @observablehq/plot) as missing.
+Because the chart plotting function only gets executed in the browser context, it may reference global variables that don't exist in your node context.
+In some of the examples above, your linter may flag `Plotly` and `Plot` (from @observablehq/plot) as missing.
 But don't worry, those variables will exist at runtime and you can ignore these warnings.

 ## How it works